The Little Mermaid (1989 soundtrack)

 The Little Mermaid: Original Motion Picture Soundtrack is the soundtrack to the 1989 Disney animated film The Little Mermaid.
-It contains the songs from the film written by Alan Menken and Howard Ashman, as well as the film's score composed by Alan Menken.
+It contains the songs from the film composed by Alan Menken and Howard Ashman, as well as the film's score composed by Alan Menken.
 The score was orchestrated by Thomas Pasatieri.
-The score’s orchestral recording was conducted by JAC Redford, who also contributed much to the music composition.
+The score’s orchestral recording was conducted by J.A.C.
+Redford, who also contributed much to the music composition.
 The album has achieved multi-platinum sales and won the Grammy Award for Best Recording for Children.
 The album includes recordings of the music that won the Grammy for Best Instrumental Composition Written for a Motion Picture or for Television ("Under the Sea"), the Academy Awards for Best Original Score and Best Original Song ("Under the Sea") and the Golden Globe Award for Best Original Score.

 The soundtrack was first released by Walt Disney Records on October 19, 1989, on both CD and cassette tape.
 The album was also included in a four-disc box set entitled The Music Behind the Magic: The Musical Artistry of Alan Menken, Howard Ashman & Tim Rice, which was released on November 22, 1994.
 The box set included work tapes and demos intertwined into the finished original soundtrack.
 The soundtrack (without the demos and work tapes) was re-released with different artwork, on October 14, 1997, and it was released internationally on October 31, 2000, in a double pack with The Little Mermaid II soundtrack.
 On October 3, 2006, a new two-disc special edition version of the soundtrack was released to correspond with the two-disc Platinum Edition DVD release of The Little Mermaid.
 The first disc remains identical to the original release, yet with remastered audio while the newly added second disc is composed of various newly recorded versions of the film's songs by different artists, such as Ashley Tisdale, Raven-Symoné, the Jonas Brothers, and Jessica Simpson.
 It also included two music videos, as well as new cover art.
 The Legacy Collection: The Little Mermaid was released as a two-disc album on November 24, 2014, to coincide with the film's twenty-fifth anniversary.